 CEO & Chief Old Person

-As CEO and Chief Old Person of DoSomething.org, the largest tech company exclusively for young people and social change, Aria Finger uses her expertise on all things young people and tech to lead a diverse, impact- driven team.
-She has been an instrumental part of scaling DoSomething.org from less than 100,000 members to over 6 million members in 131 countries today.
-Starting at DoSomething.org as an associate 10 years ago, Aria created their Teens for Jeans campaign which has clothed over 5 million homeless teenagers to date.
+As CEO and Chief Old Person of DoSomething.org, the largest tech company exclusively for young people and social change, Aria Finger uses her expertise on all things young people and technology to lead a diverse, impact-driven team.
+She has been an instrumental part of scaling DoSomething.org from less than 100,000 members to over 5 million members in 131 countries today.
+Starting at DoSomething.org as an associate 14 years ago, Aria created their Teens for Jeans campaign which clothed half of all homeless youth in the US in a single year.